 The history of the New Brunswick Nurses Union is captured in The Strength of One, written in 1994 by Arlee Hoyt McGee.
 It recounts the Union’s beginnings as the New Brunswick Nurses Provincial Collective Bargaining Council (NBNPCBC) and follows its progression through the years as NBNU worked to advance the interests of nurses throughout New Brunswick.

-The mission of NBNU is to enhance the work-life, as well as, the social, economic and general worklife of nurses.
+The mission of NBNU is to enhance the work-life, as well as, the social, economic and personal well-being of nurses.

 NBNU is a professional, credible and respected voice for nurses and quality health care.